About the Akeneo category

 HTTP Client

-It’s the HTTP Client configuration or prototype you will use to access Akeneo.
+This is the HTTP Client configuration or prototype you will use to access Akeneo.

-3. Publishing entity to Akeneo
+3. Publishing entities to Akeneo

 3.1 Steps

-2. Select the action that you want the publisher to do with the data.
+2. Select the action that you want the Publisher to do with the data.

 6. Select the HTTP Client to use.